jklust/gamdpy/README.md

 - class NVT : Nose-Hoover thermostat
 - class NVT_Langevin
 - class NPT_Langevin
-... all integrators converted to classes to use new interface.
-Old ones kept briefly for testing.

-Temperature can be controlled by a user-supplied function, see examples/kablj.py
+Temperature/Pressure can be controlled by a user-supplied function, see examples/kablj.py

 ### 3. Interactions
 Classes implementing interactions that can be applied to particles in the system: